 Often in our traditional forecasting, we ignore the “real world” of multi-tasking, project interrupts, focus factors, customer support, and such.
 If we include our teams in the planning mix, they naturally include these factors.

 If you’re dealing with chairs or computer desktops, then I could literally see someone else forecasting the needs over the next few years as being reasonable.
 These are fungible “resources” and of course, they can be forecast.

 Are people (skills, collaboration, morale, ability to attract/hire, etc.) so easily handled?
 My broad experience tells me – no.

-So if we include our teams in the planning mix, we’ll get a sense for the capabilities of the team that we’ve formed.
+So if we include our teams in the planning mix, we’ll get a sense of the capabilities of the team that we’ve formed.
 We’ll find out if they have the equipment, tools, and training to do the job.

-Under commit and over deliver
+Under commit and over-deliver

 It’s incredibly easy for someone not doing the work to commit to an outcome.
 Often, they’re quite optimistic about the level-of-effort – maintaining a sunny day view to everything and not truly considering risks.
 I think its human nature.
 There’s a reason that your building contractor not only estimates building your home, but they build it as well.
 Can you imagine if I was doing the estimation for your contractor?

 Sure many of them come in “over schedule”, but I guarantee a terrible result if I’m doing the estimation for them.

 If we include our teams in the high-level planning mix, we’ll get much more realistic plans that include risk and contingency.
 The other thing that always impacts our plans is cross-team and external dependencies.
 Teams can more realistically and broadly consider and plan for these.